adams85/bundling/README.md

 ##### 2.b.
 Updating bundles on build

 You can easily setup your application to automatically update your bundles when you build it.
-Just insert these several lines under the root element (*Project*):
+Just insert these several lines under the root element (*Project*) of your project (csproj) file:

     <PropertyGroup>
       <BundleOnBuild>true</BundleOnBuild>